Today we’ll complete the shoulder volume series.

-Therefore, I first thought about putting both muscles into one guide, but eventually, I decided to split them up.
+Therefore, I initially thought about putting both muscles into one guide, but eventually, I decided to split them up.
 Because from my point of view, this way it’s a more clear overview for you, guys.

 You now might think, wait don’t you said that lateral side raises are a good exercise?